jason718/game-feature-learning/scripts/surface_normals_code/README.md

    # All the required data is present in this folder
    ```

-## SceneNet script I was using: getNormals_scenenet.m
+## SceneNet script I was using
+getNormals_scenenet.m